 Music might help lull you to sleep.
-Research suggests that listening to music can be effective at improving sleep quality, especially in individuals suffering from insomnia.
+Research suggests that listening to music can be effective at improving sleep quality, especially in individuals who need additional help falling asleep11.

-One type of music that has been investigated for its effects on relaxation is meditative binaural music.
+One type of music that has been investigated for its effects on relaxation is meditative binaural music12.
 In this type of music, the listener hears two different tones, one in each ear.

-Classical music has also been found to promote relaxation.
+Classical music13 has also been found to promote relaxation.

 Need another excuse for a good self-care soak?
 According to a large meta-analysis, taking a bath one to two hours before bed can improve overall sleep quality and how quickly you fall asleep.

-Aromatherapy is the practice of diffusing essential oils for physical, emotional, and psychological benefits, with each oil offering its own unique benefits.
-Lavender essential oil, specifically, has been found to improve sleep quality and promote a sense of calm11 and create an atmosphere that encourage restorative rest.
+Aromatherapy is the practice of diffusing essential oils for overall well-being benefits, with each oil offering its own unique benefits.
+Lavender essential oil, specifically, has been found to promote a sense of calm11 and create an atmosphere that encourage restorative rest.
 While there are many ways to utilize functional fragrance throughout out the day, pillow mists make for an easy way to cradle your senses in the nighttime.

 Nothing's quite as relaxing as a good massage.
-They reduce stress and pain, stimulate the release of feel-good hormones like serotonin and dopamine, and relax tight, sore muscles, making it easier to fall asleep.
+They reduce stress15 and pain16, stimulate the release of feel-good hormones like serotonin and dopamine17, and relax tight, sore muscles18, making it easier to fall asleep.

 If you can't afford a professional massage, other options might be having someone in your household take a massage class or using a self-massager.